 Berlin, Germany may be a year-round destination, but if you plan your trip over winter you’ll have to be happy to spend the chilly days exploring the city’s museums and coffee shops.
-Of course, there are a raft of fun things to do in Berlin throughout the year that are on most people's’ lists, but as the weather starts to heat up in June you can expect a total shift in energy.
+Of course, there is a raft of fun things to do in Berlin throughout the year that are on most people's’ lists, but as the weather starts to heat up in June you can expect a total shift in energy.
 It’s no secret that Berlin in summer is the best time to be there.
 Berlin summer weather is pleasant and mild - you can expect average high temperatures in the low to mid 20s, and about eight days of rainfall per month.
 But visiting Berlin in summer is not only about warm weather.
-Between June and August there are dozens of Berlin summer events, the parties are long and atmosphere on the streets electric.
-Given the size of the German capital it can be overwhelming, but if you’re wondering what to do in Berlin this summer, then our Berlin summer travel guide for 2019, and a day with a knowledgeable local, will have you covered.
+Between June and August, there are dozens of Berlin summer events, the parties are long and atmosphere on the streets electric.
+Given the size of the German capital it can be overwhelming, but if you’re wondering what to do in Berlin this summer, then our Berlin summer travel guide for 2021, and a day with a knowledgeable local, will have you covered.

 July in Berlin is warm.
 The average high is 22ºC, and the lows tend to hover around the 14ºC mark.
 The city is now in full summer mode, and it’s a particularly good time to check off some of free things to do in Berlin, like hanging out at Tempelhofer Feld, reflecting on the city’s history at the East Side Gallery and Memorial to the Murdered Jews of Europe, and picking through some of the city’s many outdoor markets.
 All of these items would be perfect additions to a 48 hours in Berlin itinerary, regardless of the time of year.
 If you’re trying to decide what to do in Berlin this summer that truly taps into the heart and soul of the city, then don’t miss the Classic Open Air at Gendarmenmarkt, a captivating open air concert.
 It’s a true celebration of the city’s creative spirit.
-If you’re looking for more music events, the Young Euro Classic also takes place in the city from July 19th to August 4th with several concerts at the Konzerthaus at Gendarmenmarkt.
-If you’re looking for one of the most romantic things to do in Berlin at night, Botanical Night is an annual event on the 19th and 20th of July that allows you to experience the Botanical Garden in a whole new way.
+If you’re looking for more music events, the Young Euro Classic also takes place in the city from 24 July to 10 August with several concerts at the Konzerthaus at Gendarmenmarkt.
+If you’re looking for one of the most romantic things to do in Berlin at night, Botanical Night is an annual event on 17 July that allows you to experience the Botanical Garden in a whole new way.